awslabs/amazon-qldb-shell/README.md

   - Prints out your current region, ledger and Shell version.
 - `\env`
   - Prints out your current environment settings including where they were set from.
-- `\ping`
-  - Prints the round-trip time to the server.

 ## License